KQM-git/TCL/docs/evidence/combat-mechanics/frames.md

 **Significance:**
 We can extend aura durations with hitlag to give ourselves more time to cause reactions.
-Unfortunately this means a lot of our frame counts of elemental durations will be off by a few frames, because of the hitlag on the moves that apply the element.
+Unfortunately this means a lot of our frame counts of Elemental durations will be off by a few frames, because of the hitlag on the moves that apply the Element.

 ### Normal Attack Hitlag can Extend Skill/Burst Duration